cjt0313/Reading_notes/RoboticsSJTU_hardware_handbook/RGDB_camera.md

     1.  the raw data of imu is recorded in .csv files
     2.  the video stream data (both color and depth) is recorded in `.bag` files, ros1 is needed for decoding and playing.
     3.  the image is recorded in `.png` files.
+2. Watch out to the timestamp of each record from different sources due to asynchronous saving.
 ## 5. FAQ
 **[WIP]**